Stability and robustness of mathematical quasicrystals under statistical convergence: Proof of Theorem

-With this setting in mind, we are in a position to state our following result regarding the stability of the quasi-crystalline nature of uniformly quasicrystalline sequences of discrete sets under convergence.
+With this setting in mind, we are in a position to state our following result regarding the stability of the quasi-crystalline nature of uniformly diffractive sequences of discrete sets under convergence.